Lux Style Awards: History

-The first awards were presented in 2002 at the Naval Base in Karachi, Pakistan due to heightened security and high-profile attendance.
-The Awards Ceremony was preceded by seven days of exhibitions and fashion shows at different smaller venues throughout Karachi and on Manora Island, as a build-up to the final show.
-Since 2002, the event has been condensed to three days, hosting various events and activities relating to the Pakistan film industry.

-The ceremony was postponed in 2008 owing to security concerns and economic conditions, and in the same year, it was decided to provide annual scholarships to students of the National College of Arts (TV and Film), National Academy of Performing Arts (Music), and to two fashion schools.
+The ceremony was postponed in 2008 owing to security concerns and economic conditions, and it was decided to provide annual scholarships to students of the National College of Arts (TV and Film), National Academy of Performing Arts (Music), and to two fashion schools.

 Viewer's Choice Awards for best male and female actors had originally been added to engage audiences viewing the show.
 In 2019, it was decided to add critics' choice awards for these categories as well.

-The Lux Awards have been televised in most years.

 Ceremonies

 The following is a listing of all Lux Style Awards ceremonies since 2002.